CERTCC/Vultron/docs/reference/ssvc_crosswalk.md

     yet to actively engage in the case for whatever reason&mdash;as indicated by their failure to reach the RM _Accepted_ state or demonstrate progress toward it by at least getting to RM _Valid_ ($q^{rm} \in \{A,V\}$)&mdash;then they can be categorized as _Uncooperative/Unresponsive_.

+!!! example "SSVC Decision Points and Anticipated Transitions"

+    Other SSVC decision points may be informative about which transitions to expect in a case.
+Two examples apply here:

+    1. *Supplier Engagement*
+    acts to gauge the likelihood of the **F** transitions.
+    Coordination becomes more necessary the lower that likelihood is.
+    2. *Utility* (the usefulness of the exploit to the adversary) acts to gauge the likelihood of the **A** transition.